-During periods of rapid growth, a minimum of twice weekly mowing may be necessary to prevent scalping.
+During periods of rapid growth, or under an intensive management program, a minimum of twice weekly mowing may be necessary to prevent scalping.

 There are several bermudagrass cultivars being used for turf (see Table 1).
 Currently, improved seeded bermudagrass cultivars are being aggressively developed.
 Most seed is available with the hull removed (hulled) or with the hull remaining (unhulled).
 Hulled seed germinates faster but costs more; unhulled seed lasts longer in unfavorable weather such as fall, winter or early spring, before germinating.
 Only some cultivars are commercially available from turf producers.

 This is the bermudagrass traditionally available for establishment by seed.
 However, it generally produces a looser netted turfgrass with a wider leaf than other bermudagrass types.
 The common bermudagrasses also have a lower shoot density and light green color, and for these reasons is less desirable than hybrid or improved common bermudagrass cultivars.
 Common bermudagrass is often planted in seed mixes with bahiagrass or tall fescue for roadsides or reclamation sites.